Chapter 2 The Pretravel Consultation Self-Treatable Conditions

 TD occurs equally in male and female travelers and is more common in young adult travelers than in older travelers.
 In short-term travelers, bouts of TD do not appear to protect against future attacks, and >1 episode of TD may occur during a single trip.
 A cohort of expatriates residing in Kathmandu, Nepal, experienced an average of 3.2 episodes of TD per person in their first year.
 In more temperate regions, there may be seasonal variations in diarrhea risk.
 In south Asia, for example, much higher TD attack rates are reported during the hot months preceding the monsoon.

 Bacterial and viral TD presents with the sudden onset of bothersome symptoms that can range from mild cramps and urgent loose stools to severe abdominal pain, fever, vomiting, and bloody diarrhea, although with norovirus vomiting may be more prominent.
 Protozoal diarrhea, such as that caused by Giardia intestinalis or E. histolytica, generally has a more gradual onset of low-grade symptoms, with 2–5 loose stools per day.
-The incubation period of the pathogens can be a clue to the etiology of TD:
+The incubation period between exposure and clinical presentation can be a clue to the etiology:

 - Bacterial and viral pathogens have an incubation period of 6–72 hours.

-Untreated bacterial diarrhea lasts 3–7 days.
+Untreated bacterial diarrhea usually lasts 3–7 days.
 Viral diarrhea generally lasts 2–3 days.
 Protozoal diarrhea can persist for weeks to months without treatment.
 An acute bout of gastroenteritis can lead to persistent gastrointestinal symptoms, even in the absence of continued infection (see Chapter 5, Persistent Travelers’ Diarrhea).
+This presentation is commonly referred to as postinfectious irritable bowel syndrome.
 Other postinfectious sequelae may include reactive arthritis and Guillain-Barré syndrome.

 For travelers to high-risk areas, several approaches may be recommended that can reduce, but never completely eliminate, the risk for TD.
-These include instruction regarding food and beverage selection, use of agents other than antimicrobial drugs for prophylaxis, and use of prophylactic antibiotics.
-Carrying small containers of alcohol-based hand sanitizers (containing ≥60% alcohol) may make it easier for travelers to clean their hands before eating.
-No vaccines are available for most pathogens that cause TD, but travelers should refer to the Hepatitis A and Typhoid & Paratyphoid Fever sections in Chapter 3 regarding vaccines that can prevent other foodborne or waterborne infections to which travelers are prone.
+These include instructions regarding food and beverage selection, using agents other than antimicrobial drugs for prophylaxis, using prophylactic antibiotics, and carefully washing hands with soap where available.
+Carrying small containers of alcohol-based hand sanitizers (containing ≥60% alcohol) may make it easier for travelers to clean their hands before eating when handwashing is not possible.
+No vaccines are available for most pathogens that cause TD, but travelers should refer to the Cholera, Hepatitis A, and Typhoid & Paratyphoid Fever sections in Chapter 3 regarding vaccines that can prevent other foodborne or waterborne infections to which travelers are susceptible.

 Food and Beverage Selection

-Care in selecting food and beverages for consumption helps to minimize the risk for acquiring TD.
+Care in selecting food and beverages can minimize the risk for acquiring TD.
 See the Food & Water Precautions section later in this chapter for CDC’s detailed food and beverage recommendations.
 Although food and water precautions continue to be recommended, travelers may not always be able to adhere to the advice.
 Furthermore, many of the factors that ensure food safety, such as restaurant hygiene, are out of the traveler’s control.

 Nonantimicrobial Drugs for Prophylaxis

-The primary agent studied for prevention of TD, other than antimicrobial drugs, is bismuth subsalicylate (BSS), which is the active ingredient in Pepto-Bismol.
+The primary agent studied for prevention of TD, other than antimicrobial drugs, is bismuth subsalicylate (BSS), which is the active ingredient in adult formulations of Pepto-Bismol and Kaopectate.
 Studies from Mexico have shown that this agent (taken daily as either 2 oz of liquid or 2 chewable tablets 4 times per day) reduces the incidence of TD by approximately 50%.
 BSS commonly causes blackening of the tongue and stool and may cause nausea, constipation, and rarely tinnitus.
-BSS should be avoided by travelers with aspirin allergy, renal insufficiency, and gout and by those taking anticoagulants, probenecid, or methotrexate.
+BSS should be avoided by travelers with aspirin allergy, renal insufficiency, and gout, and by those taking anticoagulants, probenecid, or methotrexate.
 In travelers taking aspirin or salicylates for other reasons, the use of BSS may result in salicylate toxicity.
-BSS is not generally recommended for children aged <12 years; however, some clinicians use it off-label with caution in certain circumstances.
-Caution should be taken in administering BSS to children with viral infections, such as varicella or influenza, because of the risk for Reye syndrome.
-BSS is not recommended for children aged <3 years.
+BSS is not generally recommended for children aged <12 years; however, some clinicians use it off-label with caution to avoid administering BSS to children with viral infections, such as varicella or influenza, because of the risk for Reye syndrome.
+BSS is not recommended for children aged <3 years or pregnant women.
 Studies have not established the safety of BSS use for periods >3 weeks.
 Because of the number of tablets required and the inconvenient dosing, BSS is not commonly used as prophylaxis for TD.

 The use of probiotics, such as Lactobacillus GG and Saccharomyces boulardii, has been studied in the prevention of TD in small numbers of people.
 Results are inconclusive, partially because standardized preparations of these bacteria are not reliably available.
-Some people report beneficial outcomes using bovine colostrum as a daily prophylaxis agent for TD.
+Studies are ongoing with prebiotics to prevent TD, but data are insufficient to recommend their use.
+There have been anecdotal reports of beneficial outcomes after using bovine colostrum as a daily prophylaxis agent for TD.
 However, commercially sold preparations of bovine colostrum are marketed as dietary supplements that are not Food and Drug Administration (FDA) approved for medical indications.
-Because no data from rigorous clinical trials demonstrate efficacy in controlled trials, there is insufficient information to recommend the use of bovine colostrum to prevent TD.
+Because no data from rigorous clinical trials demonstrate efficacy, there is insufficient information to recommend the use of bovine colostrum to prevent TD.

-Prophylactic antibiotics are effective in the prevention of some TD.
+Although prophylactic antibiotics can prevent some TD, the emergence of antimicrobial resistance has made the decision of how and when to use antibiotic prophylaxis for TD difficult.
 Controlled studies have shown that diarrhea attack rates are reduced by 90% or more by the use of antibiotics.
 The prophylactic antibiotic of choice has changed over the past few decades as resistance patterns have evolved.
-Agents such as trimethoprim-sulfamethoxazole and doxycycline are no longer considered effective antimicrobial agents against enteric bacterial pathogens.
-The fluoroquinolones have been the most effective antibiotics for the prophylaxis and treatment of bacterial TD pathogens, but increasing resistance to these agents, mainly among Campylobacter and Shigella species, may limit their benefit in the future.
-A nonabsorbable antibiotic, rifaximin, is being investigated but is not currently approved by the FDA for its potential use in TD prophylaxis.
-In one study, rifaximin reduced the risk for TD in travelers to Mexico by 77%.
+Fluoroquinolones have been the most effective antibiotics for the prophylaxis and treatment of bacterial TD pathogens, but increasing resistance to these agents among Campylobacter and Shigella species globally limits their potential use.
+Alternative considerations include azithromycin and rifaximin, a nonabsorbable broad-spectrum antibiotic.

 At this time, prophylactic antibiotics should not be recommended for most travelers.
-Prophylactic antibiotics afford no protection against nonbacterial pathogens and can remove normally protective microflora from the bowel, which could make a traveler more susceptible to infection with resistant bacterial pathogens.
-A traveler relying on prophylactic antibiotics will need to carry an alternative antibiotic to use in case diarrhea develops despite prophylaxis.
-Additionally, the use of antibiotics may be associated with allergic or adverse reactions in a certain percentage of travelers and may potentially contribute to drug resistance.
-The use of prophylactic antibiotics should be weighed against the result of using prompt, early self-treatment with antibiotics when TD occurs, which can limit the duration of illness to 6–24 hours in most cases.
-Prophylactic antibiotics may be considered for short-term travelers who are high-risk hosts (such as those who are immunosuppressed) or who are taking critical trips (such as engaging in a sporting event) during which even a short bout of diarrhea could affect the trip.
+Prophylactic antibiotics afford no protection against nonbacterial pathogens and can remove normally protective microflora from the bowel, increasing the risk of infection with resistant bacterial pathogens.
+Travelers may become colonized with extended-spectrum β-lactamase (ESBL)–producing bacteria, and this risk is increased by exposure to antibiotics while abroad.
+Additionally, the use of antibiotics may be associated with allergic or adverse reactions, and prophylactic antibiotics limit the therapeutic options if TD occurs; a traveler relying on prophylactic antibiotics will need to carry an alternative antibiotic to use if severe diarrhea develops despite prophylaxis.
+The risks associated with the use of prophylactic antibiotics should be weighed against the benefit of using prompt, early self-treatment with antibiotics when moderate to severe TD occurs, shortening the duration of illness to 6–24 hours in most cases.
+Prophylactic antibiotics may be considered for short-term travelers who are high-risk hosts (such as those who are immunosuppressed) or who are taking critical trips (such as engaging in a sporting event) without the opportunity for time off in the event of sickness.

 Oral Rehydration Therapy